Daphney24/BackbaseAssessment/README.md

 ```

 ## Manual test cases
-A PDF file with manual test cases can be found here:
+A Excel file with manual test cases can be found under directory:
 ```bash
 BackbaseAssessment/ManualTests/BackbaseUITests.xlsx
 ```